gcharot/Zabbix/zjstat/README.md

 If you want zjstat to return number of elsaticsearch process you would type :

 ```
-./zjstat.py Elasticsearch alive
+# ./zjstat.py Elasticsearch alive
 1
 ```

-1 is printed as only one Elasticsearch process is running.
+"1" is printed as only one Elasticsearch process is running.
 This value will then be return to zabbix.

-In order to avoid output garbage, zjstat silently send memory stats to zabbix; if you want to check the memory features locally you will need to set send_to_zabbix to 0 (see )
+In order to avoid output garbage, zjstat silently send memory stats to zabbix; if you want to check the memory features locally you will need to set send_to_zabbix variable to 0 (see ) [I'm a reference-style link][Pre-run configuration chek]

 ### TODO